Written by Sherlock Holmes

-An API lists a number of operations that developers can use, along with a description of what they do.
-The developer doesn’t necessarily need to know how, for example, an operating system built a “Save As” dialog.
+An API lists a set of operations that developers can use, along with a description of what they do.
+The developer does not necessarily need to know how, for example, an operating system constructed a “Save As” dialog box.
 They just need to know that it is available for use in their app.